-The licensing used for SGI ProPack server-capable nodes is based the SGI License Key (LK) software.
+The licensing used for SGI ProPack server-capable nodes is based on the SGI License Key (LK) software.
 For IRIX server-capable nodes, the licensing is based on the FLEXIm product from Macrovision Corporation.
+In all clusters, only server-side licensing is supported.

 For the purposes of licensing, hyperthreaded CPUs are counted as a single processor, while multicore processors are counted as multiple processors.
 Therefore, a dual-core processor will be counted as 2 CPUs for the purposes of licensing with CXFS.
 A hyperthreaded CPU or hyperthreaded core would only be counted as a single CPU for licensing purposes.
-On SGI ProPack 5 nodes, CPU count is the number of sockets, not cores.